anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection establishment with the domain registrar.
 In addition, the registrar-agent provides agent-signed-data containing the product-serial-number in the body, signed with the LDevID(RegAgt).
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.

 Optionally the registrar-agent may provide its LDevID(RegAgt) certificate (and optionally also the issuing CA certificate) to the pledge to be used in the "agent-sign-cert" component of the PVR.
 If contained, the LDevID(RegAgt) certificate MUST be the first certificate in the array.
 Note, this may be omitted in constraint environments to save bandwidth between the registrar-agent and the pledge.
-If not contained, the registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the PVR.
+If not included in the "agent-sign-cert", the registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the PVR.
 The registrar includes the LDevID(RegAgt) certificate information into the RVR if the PVRs contains the assertion of "agent-proximity".

 The MASA in turn verifies the LDevID(Reg) certificate is included in the PVR (prior-signed-voucher-request) in the "agent-provided-proximity-registrar-certificate" leaf and may assert in the voucher "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.